qkfang/legoai.web/blog/2025-01-30-github-copilot-workshop-sydney.md

 tags: [ai,microsoft,github,github-copilot]
 ---

-Our 1st in-person & online GitHub hashtag#Copilot workshop of 2025 was a big success! 🎉 Over 100 participants from Sydney, Melbourne, and Brisbane joined us to learn, explore, and share how hashtag#GitHubCopilot can elevate our development experience.
+Our 1st in-person & online GitHub Copilot workshop of 2025 was a big success! 🎉 Over 100 participants from Sydney, Melbourne, and Brisbane joined us to learn, explore, and share how GitHubCopilot can elevate our development experience.

 💡 The story I shared during the Copilot presentation, reflecting on my 20 years as a coder.
 If I have 500 lines of legacy code to rewrite for a migration project: